-- (b) A buyer in ordinary course of business has the protections afforded by [Uniform Commercial Code Sections 2-403(2)], even if the seller does not comply with Section 16(a). (c) A purchase of a leasehold interest is subject to [Uniform Commercial Code Section 2A-303]. (d) Except as otherwise provided in Section 16, the rights of other purchasers of vessels and of lien creditors are governed by [Uniform Commercial Code Articles 2, 2A, [6,] 7, and 9].
-Comment 1.
-Subsection (a) incorporates by reference the provisions of Uniform Commercial Code Section 2-403(1), 2A-304(1), and 2A-305(1) to protect good faith purchasers for value.
-"Value" is defined in Uniform Commercial Code Section 1-204.
-Example 1: Scoundrel buys a vessel from Owner and a new certificate of title is created identifying Scoundrel as owner of record.
-In connection with the transaction, Scoundrel deceived Owner as to Scoundrel's identity, with the result that the transaction is voidable by Owner.
-See Uniform Commercial Code Section 2-403(1).
-Before Owner takes any action, Scoundrel sells the vessel for value to Buyer, who applies for a new certificate of title.
-If Buyer purchased the vessel in good faith, Buyer acquires good title to the vessel. - 2.
-The failure of a purchaser to ensure that an application is delivered to the office for a certificate of title that indicates purchaser's interest in the vessel may prevent the purchaser from qualifying as a good faith purchaser.
+However, in some circumstances, the failure of a purchaser to ensure that an application is delivered to the office for a certificate of title that indicates purchaser's interest in the vessel may prevent the purchaser from qualifying as a good faith purchaser.
 "Good faith" is defined in Section 2(b)(5) to include observance of reasonable commercial standards of fair dealing.
-While it may be customary for a buyer in ordinary course of business that is, a person buying from a dealer to buy a vessel without seeing or obtaining the existing certificate of title, this is not customary for a purchase from a non-dealer.
+While it may be customary for a buyer in ordinary course of business - that is, a person buying from a dealer - to buy a vessel without seeing or obtaining the existing certificate of title, this is not customary for a purchase from a non-dealer.
 Thus a buyer who buys a vessel outside the ordinary course of business and without execution of the certificate of title may not be observing reasonable commercial standards of fair dealing and may not qualify as a good faith purchaser.

-- Example 2: Same facts as Example 1, except that through inadvertence no application is delivered to the office for a certificate of title indicating Buyer's ownership of the vessel.
+Example 2: Same facts as Example 1, except that through inadvertence no application is delivered to the office for a certificate of title indicating Buyer's ownership of the vessel.

 Buyer's failure to have a new certificate of title created means that Buyer may lose ownership of the vessel to a subsequent transferee from Scoundrel.
-See Section 17(c).
-However, Buyer's failure to have a new certificate of title created does suggest a lack of fair dealing toward Owner, and thus does not by itself prevent Buyer from qualifying as a good faith purchaser. - Example 3: Same facts as Example 2, except that Buyer suspects that Scoundrel may have engaged in deceitful behavior and chooses not to apply for a new certificate of title in an effort to make it more difficult for any prior owner to identify Buyer and Buyer's interest in the vessel.
-Buyer does not qualify as a good faith purchaser.
+See Section 16(c).
+However, Buyer's failure to have a new certificate of title created does not suggest a lack of fair dealing toward Owner, and thus does not by itself prevent Buyer from qualifying as a good faith purchaser.

+Example 3: Same facts as Example 2, except that Buyer suspects that Scoundrel may have engaged in deceitful behavior and chooses not to apply for a new certificate of title in an effort to make it more difficult for any prior owner to identify Buyer and Buyer's interest in the vessel.
+Buyer does not qualify as a good faith purchaser and therefore does obtain good title to the vessel under Uniform Commercial Code Section 2-403(1).

-3. Subsection (b) applies the "entrustment" rule of Uniform Commercial Code Section 2-403(2) to vessels, even if no application to have the buyer's interest noted on the certificate of title is ever delivered with the office.
+5. Subsection (a) applies the "entrustment" rule of Uniform Commercial Code Section 2-403(2) to vessels, even if no application to have the buyer's interest noted on the certificate of title is ever delivered with the office.